AthleteX-DAO/ax_dapp/README.md

 ### App UI

 The project should contain an application package as a submodule having the role of an UI toolkit.
-This package is usually named `app_ui` or `{appName}_ui` and should contains the `assets` folder, reusable widgets, UI related helpers and classes for layout, navigation, platform, typography, theme, colors, etc...
+This package is usually named `app_ui` or `{appName}_ui` and should contain the `assets` folder, reusable widgets, UI related helpers and classes for layout, navigation, platform, typography, theme, colors, etc...

 An example of a class storing colors is below: